Nutika16/Nutika16/README.md

  - 👨‍💻 All of my projects are available at https://github.com/Nutika16

- - 💬 Ask me about HTML,CSS,C,C++,SHELL SCRIPTING,Java.
+ - 💬 Ask me about HTML, CSS, C, C++, SHELL SCRIPTING, Java.

  - 📫 How to reach me: nutikakumar123@gmail.com